When was the last time you spent money with Groupon, the United States’ most popular social coupons merchant?

 Unless you’re an extremely disciplined consumer, or you just don’t shop online very much, it probably hasn’t been too long.

 Groupon has long since outgrown its roots as a scrappy daily deals provider.
-In addition to classic Groupons, those deeply discounted merchant vouchers we all know and love, Groupon now sells merchandise directly (Groupon Goods), offers formidable travel deals (Groupon Getaways and Market Picks), and purveys hard-to-get tickets to concerts and other live events (GrouponLive).
+In addition to classic Groupons, those deeply discounted merchant vouchers we all know and love, Groupon now sells merchandise directly (Groupon Goods), offers formidable travel deals (Groupon Getaways), and purveys hard-to-get tickets to concerts and other live events (GrouponLive).

 Do Groupons Expire?